2017 Premier Volleyball League Reinforced Conference

-The 2017 Premier Volleyball League Reinforced Conference was the first conference of the Premier Volleyball League and the 2017 season.
-The conference started on April 30, 2017 and concluded on June 13, 2017.
+The women's division of the 2017 Premier Volleyball League Reinforced Conference was the first conference of the Premier Volleyball League and the 2017 season.
+The conference started on April 30, 2017 and concluded on June 15, 2017.
 All elimination round games were played at the FilOil Flying V Centre in San Juan while the semifinals and Finals games were held at the PhilSports Arena in Pasig.

 The women's tournament was supposed to feature the use of foreign reinforcements, however, they were initially unable to play due to difficulty in securing their international transfer certificates (ITC) from the FIVB.
 On May 17, 2017, Larong Volleyball sa Pilipinas, Inc. (LVPI) confirmed that the FIVB has approved the ITC requests for the imports.
 The imports began to play on May 18, 2017.